RieksJ/t3-method/t3-method.md

 A participant in the project manager role reported that when he was faced with setting up a project that consists of various work packages (WPs), held a meeting with the envisaged WP-leaders, in which he presented the projects goals, and the subgoals of the WPs in terms of answers to the t3-questions, which he subsequently discussed with them.
 This resulted in a team that had a well-defined direction to progress in, which was shown by the fact that various WP-leaders used the slides of their WPs later on as an anchor of what they were trying to realize.

 A participant that joined a project while it was running for 1+ years, tried to obtain answers to the t3-questions, only to find that project members were, and remained reluctant to provide answers to such questions.

+The subsequent feedback sessions showed an increasingly drop of participants.
+This was partly due to them going on leave - it is the summer holiday season, but also because people set different priorities.

+#### 5.3.3 Evaluation Questionnaire

+At the end of the experiment, participants were asked to answer the questions below for the purpose of evaluating the T3 method on its costs and merits.
+Four out of the ten partipants that we started out with provided answers.
+Here's a summary of what they reported:

+**What has this method meant for me personally?**
+- It is important - particularly for big choices/projects/tasks - to answer ALL THREE questions.
+When a single one lacks, something substantial and valuable is missing to guide your behavior.
+- I'm more aware that results of activities need to be used by people in the end.
+- It has made me more aware of the fact that I am allowed to make my own considerations for making or attending something.
+It has also made me aware of these specific considerations and has helped to 'automate' these considerations.
+- I'm more efficient when writing reports, and find it easier to prioritize meetings.

+**What did it cost me, and was it worth my while?**
+- It's not a big cost in terms of time, and it certainly is worth my while.
+- I had to remind myself regularly to use it; apart from that, it didn't cost much, and it was worth my while.
+- A bit too much overhead for me, as the answers did not change my behavior/decisions (and I had trouble finding answers)
+- The cost is the time spent in answering the questions.
+For some meetings that's worthwhile, for others not (so I won't be using the T3 method for those again).
+For writing reports, it is really worthwhile.

+**What are the impediments you encountered, and to what extent have they been solved?**
+- There was a lack of allies in projects, and finding answers to the questions on your own is difficult.
+- The main obstacle is perhaps my own ego or a piece of laziness/fatigue.
+That I think I can do a lot, or would like to please others or do not feel like thinking carefully about what I do.
+With that I sometimes deprive myself of the opportunity to apply the method at moments where it could have been helpful.
+- Forgetting (to use) the method is my main impediment.
+- Getting answers to questions 2 and 3 is increasingly hard.
+In the course of time, I learned how to get others (e.g., the meeting organizer) to help me find them.

+**How, or to what extent, will you be using (parts of) the T3 method in the coming weeks (months, years)?**
+- It's in the back of my head.
+I intend to use it at some point, and would like to be reminded of that in the course of time.
+- In any case, at the start of each project and also in any progress meetings when we discuss the further course of the project and evaluate the route taken.
+- Mainly for deliverables, but hopefully also more and more for projects and meetings.
+In other words, to work with more focus but also to protect myself a bit.
+- As soon as I notice that a meeting request is vague/unclear, I will use it.
+Same when writing any memo or report.

+**What tips do you have for us if we would contemplate setting up another such experiment?**
+- In the beginning, provide fictitious or real-world cases and tell us how T3 works there.
+- Don't plan this during holiday seasons.
+- Limit the number of feedback sessions (2, 3).
+- Let people work in groups - e.g., in a department, a project, etc. - so that their members can remind and help each other to use it, and it becomes more acceptable to ask the questions.
+- Print labels with  `1.
+Result, 2.
+User, 3.
+Applicability` that users can stick on their laptops.

 ## 6. Practicalities